-- R2.
+- R1.
+A detailed review of current zoning and land use permissibility within zones should be undertaken in light of the results of the risk assessment outcomes. - R2.
 Appendix 12 SCA in LPS 7 should be reviewed to reflect the outcomes of the CHRMAP process and, where relevant, include specific clauses for example, to ensure that actions are enforceable. - R3.
-The existing Conservation, Recreation & Nature zoning should be maintained / extended along the coastline, seaward of 2110 set back line. - R4.
-Move the Strategic Industry zone near jetty inland of 2110 set back line. - R5.
-Prior to development of Lot 381 consider adjusting north east boundary to be inland on 2110 setback line. - R6.
-Consideration should be given to amending the scheme to extend the local scheme reserve for the foreshore area beyond the 2110 coastal hazard line a sufficient distance to accommodate relocation of foreshore assets.
+The existing Conservation, Recreation & Nature zoning should be maintained / extended along the coastline, seaward of 2110 hazard line. - R4.
+Move the Strategic Industry zone near jetty inland of 2110 hazard line. - R5.
+Prior to development of Lot 381 consider adjusting north east boundary to be inland on 2110 hazard line.

+- R6.
+Consideration should be given to amending the scheme to extend the local scheme reserve for the foreshore area beyond the 2110 coestal hazard line a sufficient distance to accommodate relocation of foreshore assets.
 Where this may impact on private land, consideration should include risk of claims arising. - R7.
-The SCA should be extended inland to the 2110 coastal set back line along the length of coastline, from the southern extent of the study area to 4 Mile Creek. - R8.
+The SCA should be extended infand to the 2110 coastal bazard line along the length of coastline, from the southern extent of the study area to 4 Milo Creek. - R8.
 The for the current 100 year planning horizon the SCA extent should be should be defined by the 4.5 m AHD contour. - R10.
-Review of the CHRMAP every five years is to include a review of the SCA extent and relevant provisions including Appendix 12 of TPS 7 [and the Local Planning Strategy, where appropriate]. - R12.
-Identify areas within the SCA and study area where avoidance of development altogether is the most advisable strategy. - R14.
+Review of the CHRMAP every five years is to include a review of the SCA extent and relevant previsions including Appendix 12 of TPS 7 (and the Local Planning Strategy, where appropriate). - R12.
+Identify areas within the SCA and study area where avoidance of development allogether is the most advisable strategy. - R14.
 Intensification of development at the Bindi Bindi community should not be permitted.
-Renewal of existing infrastructure should only be considered with appropriate flood flood-resistant design. - R15.
-No new development should be contemplated within the defined 2110 setback other than low impact, (relatively) low value and/or removable structures. - R16.
+Renowal of existing infrastructure should only be considered with appropriate flood-resistant design. - R15.
+No new development should be contemplated within the defined 2110 hazard area other than low impact, frelatively) low value and/or removable structures. - R16.
 Applications in areas identified as being at risk from coastal processes should consider the predicted lifespan of the proposed development and its potential impact on other land during that lifetime.
 Temporary land uses that can be removed before or when a nominated trigger is reached might be considered. - R17.
-No further subdivision of land within the 2110 setback should be contemplated, nor further intensification of existing development. - R18.
+No further subdivision of land within the 2110 hazard area should be contemplated, nor further intensification of existing development. - R18.
 Planning should guide the evolution or migration of the town to less hazardous areas, from a flooding and coastal erosion perspective. - R19.
-It is recommended that the Shire adopt a policy for relocation of public and Shire owned assets from within the SCA at end of their lifecycle wherever possible, and that the Shire's Asset Management Plan be updated to reflect the relocation policy. - R21.
-Consideration should also be given to the long term possibility of relocating the Bindi Bindi community to higher ground.
+It is recommended that the Shire adopt a policy for relocation of public and Shire exmed assets from within the SCA at end of their filecycle wherever possible, and that the Shire's Asset Management Plan be updated to reflect the relocation policy. - R21.
+Consideration should also be given to the long term possibility of relocating the Bindi Bindi community to higher around.